 $3,000 for one female academic per year who is:

 The Capstone Editing Conference Travel Grant for Postgraduate Research Students

-The purpose of attending the conference should be to assist with the student’s research or professional development.
-The student does not necessarily have to be presenting a paper or poster at the conference to be eligible to apply for the grant, though it is preferred.
+$3,000 for one student per year to assist in covering the costs of attending a conference in relation to their degree.
+The student does not necessarily have to be presenting a paper or poster at the conference to be eligible for the grant, though it is preferred.

 The Capstone Editing Early Career Academic Research Grant for Women